How New Windows Improve Your Home’s Energy Efficiency

 How Do Energy-Efficient Windows Work?

-Energy-efficient windows are designed to create a strong barrier between your home’s interior and the outdoor elements.
+Energy-efficient windows work by creating a strong barrier between your home’s interior and the outdoor elements.
 The goal is to maintain a steady indoor temperature, keeping your space warmer in winter and cooler in summer without relying as heavily on your HVAC system.

 The features that make new windows more energy-efficient include:

-• Double or triple panes of glass: Instead of a single pane, these windows contain two or three layers of glass.
+• Double– or triplepane glass: Instead of a single pane, these windows contain two or three layers of glass.
 Between those panes is a nontoxic gas, such as argon or krypton, which slows down the movement of heat, ultimately improving the window system’s overall energy efficiency.
 It also helps keep hot air out of your home on warmer days.

-• Low-emissivity glass coatings: Low-emissivity (Low-E) coatings are microscopically thin layers of metal that reflect infrared heat.
+• Low-emissivity glass coatings: Low-emissivity (Low-E) coatings are microscopically thin metal layers that reflect infrared heat.
 They help keep heat inside during winter and block it during warmer months, all while allowing plenty of natural light to enter your home.

 • Strong, insulated frames: Modern window frames use materials that are more resistant to heat transfer than older wood or aluminum options.
 Many are made of composite or fiberglass, which resist warping, rotting and moisture damage.

-• Sealed installation by a professional: A window performs best when it fits perfectly into your home’s structure.
+• Professionally sealed installation: A window performs best when it fits perfectly into your home’s structure.
 Tight seals around the frame will help prevent drafts and moisture, and the right installation approach makes a big difference in long-term performance.
 Each part of the window reduces how much heat passes in and out.

-In other words, energy-efficient windows work by combining materials and design in ways that reduce energy waste and improve comfort.
+In other words, energy-efficient windows work by combining materials and design to reduce energy waste and improve comfort.

 Beyond lowering heating and cooling costs, energy-efficient windows offer multiple everyday benefits, including: